bccfilkom/gridmenu/README.md

 ## Usage

 ### Add some permission to android manifest:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

+Please note that the requirement of the permission is varied to your usage.

+- The `INTERNET` permission is required if you need to load the image from internet.
+- The `EXTERNAL_STORAGE` permission is required if you need to load the image from device local storage.

 ### Include following code in your layout:
 ```xml